pzivich/Delicatessen/docs/Custom Equations.rst

 Custom Estimating Equations
 =====================================

-One of the key advantages of `deli` is that it has a lot of flexibility in the estimating equations that can be specified.
+One of the key advantages of `delicatessen` is that it has a lot of flexibility in the estimating equations that can be specified.
 Basically, it will allow for any estimating equation to be passed to it (but not that the estimating equation(s) *must* be unbiased for the theory behind M-estimation to hold).
 Here, I provide an overview and tips for how to build your own estimating equation.